kirubeltadesse/Webpageranking/README.md

 # Webpageranking
 This repository include visualization and analysis for ranking website.
+The visualization tools are aimed to give a ranking based on the user interaction with a given the website.

 ## Visualization
 The visualization is done using Bokeh in the ```bokeh_app``` folder.
 The folder contents to subfolders and `main.py` file which pass the ```data``` from the data folder to respective tabs by calling different script from the ```scripts``` and present on the dashboard for visualization.
 Click on the YouTube video below to watch a quick demonestration:
 [![Dashboard using Bokeh](https://img.youtube.com/vi/8QJlC4n9W-Y/0.jpg)](https://www.youtube.com/watch?v=8QJlC4n9W-Y)

+## parameters
+Below are the list of parameters chosen to ranking the website.

 - **Load Time:** The time between the initial request and the browser load event
 - **First Byte:** The time it takes for the server to respond with the first byte of the response (in other words, the time it takes for the back-end to load)